Articles

 Other Articles in the Series – 1990 | 1991 | 1992 | 1993

 Can Bret and Owen patch things up over the Christmas holidays?
 Who is the real Intercontinental champion – Razor or Shawn?
 Will Yokozuna avoid being buried by The Undertaker?
 Will Kwang be a Hall of Famer?
-Find out the answers to all these questions when we return with part five of the The Rise, Fall, and Rise of the WWF in the 90s!
+Find out the answers to all these questions when we return with part five of The Rise, Fall, and Rise of the WWF in the 90s!

 Special thanks to the Wrestling With Paul YouTube channel which was a great help in constructing this article.